kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 3. Make a call to the Kyma Environment Broker to orchestrate the upgrade.

 >**NOTE:** The **dry** parameter specified in the request body is set to `true`.
-This causes that the upgrade is executed in a fake mode.
+As a result, the upgrade is executed in a fake mode.
 It means that all actions are not executed against selected Runtimes but the Orchestration status is still available.

    ```bash
    curl --request POST "https://$BROKER_URL/upgrade/kyma" \